Huayhuash Circuit

 -

-What kind of accommodation can I expect during the Huayhuash Circuit tour?
+What type of accommodation can I expect during the Huayhuash Circuit tour?

-During the Huayhuash Circuit tour, you will stay in hotels and lodges that are mostly 3-star, with some categorized as 4-star.
-In smaller towns, accommodation may be more basic.
-During the trekking section, you will enjoy a fully supported camping experience with quality two-person tents, a dining tent, a separate cooking tent, and where appropriate, a toilet tent.
+During the Huayhuash Circuit tour, you will stay in a combination of hotels and campsites.
+In cities like Lima and Huaraz, accommodations are typically 3 to 4-star hotels, although in smaller towns, options may be more basic.
+During the trekking section, you will enjoy a fully supported camping experience with quality two-person tents, a dining tent, a separate cooking tent, and where appropriate, a toilet tent. ...more ...less

 -

-What meals are included in the Huayhuash Circuit tour?
+What kind of meals are provided on the tour?

 -

-What is the level of difficulty for the Huayhuash Circuit trek?
+What is the transportation arrangement for the tour?

 -